Pillowtalk: Remix

 An acoustic version of the track, "Pillowtalk", was released on 3 February 2016.

-On Snapchat, Zayn revealed a snippet of a "Pillowtalk" remix featuring American rapper Lil Wayne, which was later released as "Pillowtalk Remix" for digital download on 25 February 2016; it is a hip hop remix with rapping by Wayne along with a rap verse from Wayne and an extra rap-sing verse by Zayn.
+On Snapchat, Zayn revealed a snippet of a "Pillowtalk" remix featuring American rapper Lil Wayne, which was later released as "Pillowtalk Remix" for digital download on 25 February 2016; it is a hip hop remix with a rap verse from Wayne and an extra rap-sing verse by Zayn.
 The song has the first line of the second verse of the original song when Zayn says "Pillow talk" and then replaces the rest of the second verse to Wayne's verse.
 It replaces the bridge of the original song to a rap-sing verse from Zayn and then after Zayn's rap-sing verse to Wayne's bridge recapping the original chorus line from Zayn, "Its our paradise and its our war zone" twice.

 An alternate version of the remix was leaked in May 2016.
 This version replaced Zayn's rap-sing verse with a verse from Tory Lanez.
 It is not an official remix.
 The original version of "Pillowtalk" has been included in the compilation album Now That's What I Call Music!
 93.